Diary of the Dead (2007)

 Nice use of social media to modernize Night of the Living Dead

-Poor acting, not much of a story, awful voice-over monologues
+Poor acting, not much of a story, pretentious voice over monologues that are meant to sound deep

 Movie Info